iamclearmind/test-task/README.md

 2. In ui i can search the data based on company name or script code and CRUD it to table ( if react then use redux for state management or hooks)
 3. only use bootStrap no other libraries

-## you can create the pull request when ever you are done also upload short video of the ui in PR description
+### you can create the pull request when ever you are done also upload short video of the ui in PR description
+#### Duration 2 days